Armawebtron/Armawebtron/README.md

 connect, chat, and play in Armagetron servers natively.

-And back in the good ol' web browser, there is a semi-functional bridge available which does, to some extent, allow you to connect and play in an Armagetron server.
+And back in the good ol' web browser, there is a semi-functional bridge available which does, to some extent, allow you to indirectly connect and play in an Armagetron server.
 But it is unreliable, and currently will only connect to the most popular server at the time, or nothing at all if nothing is populated.
 No guarantees it will function correctly, if at all.